 Cabinets require a serious attention to detail.
 You need to be meticulous and exact with your measurements.
 Mike always called the same guy when it came to cabinets.

 This guy built his entire business around being the best cabinet maker and installation expert in the area.
-He didn’t frame houses or run electrical wires or put up sheet rock.
+He didn’t frame houses run electrical wires or put up sheet rock.
 He built cabinets and he was the best.
-His expertise led him to owning an extremely successful business.
+His expertise led him to own an extremely successful business.

 The lesson is that having a wide knowledge base is valuable, but being an expert is priceless.
 Find something to be an expert at and build your business around it.